RowenTey/interactive-rating-component/README.md

 # 💯 Interactive Rating Component

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Interactive Rating Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).

 ## ❓ The challenge